jbyuki/one-small-step-for-vimkind/README.md

 # one-small-step-for-vimkind

-`one-small-step-for-vimkind` is an **adapter** for the Neovim lua language.
+`one-small-step-for-vimkind` .a.k.a `osv` is an **adapter** for the Neovim lua language.
 See the [DAP protocol](https://microsoft.github.io/debug-adapter-protocol/overview) to know more about adapters.
 It allows you to debug any lua code running in a Neovim instance.

 ## Install